Configuration management for store settings

 It provides the following benefits:

 - Better way to manage and synchronize the configuration across your Integration, Staging, and Production environments.

-- Less time required to build and deploy your project by moving static file deployment from deploy to the build phase.
+- Less time required to build and deploy your project by moving static file deployment from the deploy to the build phase.
 Your site is in maintenance mode until deployment completes.
 For details, see Deployment Process.

 These new methods are optional but strongly recommended.
 The process ensures faster deployments and consistent configurations across your environments.

 magento-cloud-configuration 101.4.1 on Magento Commerce (Cloud) 2.1.4 and later.
 The options and functions differ in Magento Commerce (Cloud) 2.2.
 We provide recommendations for Magento Commerce (Cloud) deployments in this section.